CharleneMcKeown/learning-day/README.md

     <img src="./images/install-hugo.PNG" alt="Install Hugo" width=600px />

-    We are simply installing Hugo to our Codespace environment with this command.
+    You are simply installing Hugo to your Codespace environment with this command.
 You will see a lot of scrolling text for a minute or two.
 Wait for this to complete, and then add Hugo to your path by typing the below command.

     ```
     export PATH=/go/bin:$PATH